 But the up-and-coming actor’s most recent career choices are only the latest chapter of his fascinating story.
 In fact, though acting has always been a passion of his, it has never been his only one.
 Before an injury prevented him from becoming a professional football player, Zach spent several years playing for Indiana University.
 After graduating, he entered a Doctoral program at the Chicago School of Professional Psychology and learned about human behaviour.
 When he decided to pursue acting professionally, he worked as a door-to-door salesman to fund his move to Los Angeles.
 During the years, not only has his determination helped him achieve his dreams, but his many interests and experiences have given him a unique way to approach every single role he plays.

-We interviewed Zach on Trespassers, Last Moment of Clarity and his impressive number of upcoming projects and asked him about life/work balance, acting advice and the way he approaches the roles he plays.
+We interview Zach on Trespassers, Last Moment of Clarity and his impressive number of upcoming projects and asked him about life/work balance, acting advice and the way he approaches the roles he plays.
 Here’s what he told us.

 Acting: crafting personalities from human behaviour